Plan for software updates in Configuration Manager

 Updates newer versions of a product.
 In other words, it updates versions that are no longer applicable to older versions or configurations of a product.
 Updates can also supersede other updates if modifications were made to expand language support.
-For example, a later revision of a product update for Microsoft Office might remove the support for an older operating system, but it might add additional support for new languages in the initial update release.
+For example, a later revision of a product update for Microsoft Office might remove the support for an older OS, but it might add additional support for new languages in the initial update release.

-In the properties for the software update point, you can specify that the superseded software updates are immediately expired, which prevents them from being included in new deployments and flags the existing deployments to indicate that they contain one or more expired software updates.
-Or, you can specify a period of time before the superseded software updates are expired, which allows you to continue to deploy them.
+In the properties for the software update point, specify that the superseded software updates are immediately expired.
+This setting prevents them from being included in new deployments.
+It also flags the existing deployments to indicate that they contain one or more expired software updates.
+Or specify a period of time before the superseded software updates are expired.
+This action allows you to continue to deploy them.

 - The languages for which the summary details (software updates metadata) are synchronized for software updates

 Software update file